 Doctors usually treat pulmonary embolism with medicines called anticoagulants.
 They are often called blood thinners, but they don't really thin the blood.
 They help prevent new clots and keep existing clots from growing.

-At first, the doctor may give you a shot of heparin, a blood thinner that works quickly.
-Then you may take warfarin (such as Coumadin), a blood thinner that you take as a pill.
-Most people take warfarin for a few months.
+Most people take a blood thinner for a few months.
 People at high risk for blood clots may need it for the rest of their lives.

 If symptoms are severe and life-threatening, "clot-busting" drugs called thrombolytics may be used.
 These medicines can dissolve clots quickly, but they increase the risk of serious bleeding.
-Another option is surgery to remove the clot (embolectomy).
+Another option is surgery or a minimally invasive procedure to remove the clot (embolectomy).

 Some people can't take blood thinners, or they form clots in spite of taking the medicine.
 To prevent future problems, they may have a filter put into the large vein (vena cava) that carries blood from the lower body to the heart.
 A vena cava filter helps keep blood clots from reaching the lungs.

 If you have had pulmonary embolism once, you are more likely to have it again.
 Blood thinners can help reduce your risk, but they increase your risk of bleeding.
-If your doctor prescribes blood thinners, be sure you understand how to take your medicine safely, and see your doctor for regular blood tests.
+If your doctor prescribes blood thinners, be sure you understand how to take your medicine safely.

 You can reduce your risk of pulmonary embolism by doing things that help prevent blood clots in your legs.